South African wine: Grape varieties

 Grape varieties in South Africa are known as cultivar, with many common international varieties developing local synonyms that still have a strong tradition of use.
 These include: Chenin blanc (Steen), Riesling (until recently known locally as Weisser Riesling), Crouchen (known as Cape Riesling), Palomino (the grape of the Spanish wine Sherry known locally as "White French"), Trebbiano (Ugni Blanc), Sémillon (Groendruif) and Muscat of Alexandria (Hanepoot).
 However, wines that are often exported overseas will usually have the more internationally recognised name appear on the wine label.
 In 2015, SAWIS (South African Wine Information and Systems) reported that the country had 100,146 hectares of vineyards, with about 55% planted with white varieties.
 Chenin blanc has long been the most widely planted variety, still accounting for over 18% of all grape area planted in South Africa as of 2015, though it is slowly decreasing in overall share of vineyard area.
-In the 1980s and 1990s, interest in international varieties saw increase in plantings of Chardonnay and Sauvignon blanc.
-Other white grape varieties with significant plantings include Colombard (also spelled locally as Colombar), Cape Riesling, Gewürztraminer, Hanepoot, Muscat Blanc à Petits Grains, Riesling and Sémillon.
-Both red and white mutants of Muscat Blanc à Petits Grains as well as Chenel and Weldra, two Chenin blanc-Ugni blanc crossings, are used for brandy distillation and fortified wine production.
+In the 1980s and 1990s, interest in international varieties led to increased plantings of Chardonnay and Sauvignon blanc.
+Other white grape varieties with significant plantings include Colombard (also spelled locally as Colombar), Cape Riesling, Gewürztraminer, Hanepoot, Muscat Blanc à Petits Grains, Riesling, and Sémillon.
+Both red and white mutants of Muscat Blanc à Petits Grains, as well as Chenel and Weldra, two Chenin blanc-Ugni blanc crossings, are used for brandy distillation and fortified wine production.

-From the 1990s, plantings of red grape varieties rose steadily.
+Since the 1990s, plantings of red grape varieties have risen steadily.
 In the late 1990s, less than 18% of all the grapes grown in South Africa were red.
-By 2009 that number had risen to 44%.
-For most of the 20th century, the high yielding Cinsaut was the most widely planted red grape variety, but the shift in focus to quality wine production has seen plantings of the grape steadily decline to where it represented just 2% of all South Africa vineyards in 2009.
+By 2009, that number had risen to 44%.
+For most of the 20th century, the high-yielding Cinsaut was the most widely planted red grape variety, but the shift in focus to quality wine production has seen plantings of the grape steadily decline, so that it represented just 2% of all South African vineyards in 2009.
 In its place, Cabernet Sauvignon, Shiraz and Pinotage have risen to prominence with Cabernet Sauvignon being the most widely grown red grape variety covering 12% of all plantings in 2009.
 Other red grape varieties found in South Africa include: Carignan, Gamay (often made in the style of Beaujolais wine with carbonic maceration), Grenache, Petit Verdot, Cabernet Franc, Pontac, Ruby Cabernet, Tinta Barroca and Zinfandel.

-There is a wide range of lesser known groups that are used to feed the country's still robust distilled spirits and fortified wine industry.
-These grapes usually produce bland, neutral wine that lends itself well to blending and distillation but is rarely seen as varietal bottlings.
+There is a wide range of lesser-known groups that are used to feed the country's still robust distilled spirits and fortified wine industry.
+These grapes typically produce bland, neutral wine that lends itself well to blending and distillation, but are rarely seen in varietal bottlings.
 These include: Belies, False Pedro, Kanaän, Raisin blanc, Sultana and Servan.